-- Describe the difference between patient experience and patient satisfaction
+- Describes the difference between patient experience and patient satisfaction

-- Share experiences from Multnomah County Health Department primary care clinics
+- Shares experiences from Multnomah County Health Department primary care clinics

-- Discuss how to begin working within your organization to improve patient experience
+- Discusses how to begin working within your organization to improve patient experience

 Robert Wood Johnson Foundation brief "Forces Driving Implementation of the CAHPS Clinician & Group Survey"